sraoss/pgpool-II-installer/README.md

 After answering some questions, installation and setup will start.

-### case 2) Not interactive
+### (Advanced)

-If you create the config file called "installer.conf" before you execute install.sh, install.sh uses the parameters in the file as the answers of questions by the script.
+If you create the config file called "installer.conf" before you execute install.sh, install.sh uses the parameters in the file as the default value of questions by the script.

     $ cp installer.conf.sample installer.conf
     $ edit installer.conf